anvilproject/anvil-portal/content/ncpi/interoperating-principles.md

 ---
 # Five Principles for Interoperating Data Platforms

-<hero small>The NCPI has adopted the following interoperating principles to help guide our efforts.</hero>
+<hero>The NCPI has adopted the following interoperating principles to help guide our efforts.</hero>

 Version C April 8, 2020